clinicedc/edc-visit-schedule/README.md

         onschedule_model='myapp.onschedule',
         offschedule_model='myapp.offschedule')

-Schedules contains visits, so add visits to the `schedule`:
+Schedules contains visits, so decalre some visits and add to the `schedule`:

     visit0 = Visit(
         code='1000',